WoW-2-0-Wiki/Backend.ILA.InfraComms/Solutions/MediatR/docs/n1-intro.md

 #### Decoupling

-Although `service-from-service` decoupling also possible with `MediatR`, applying it for `controller-from-service` decoupling is using it where it should be.
+Although `service-from-service` decoupling also possible with `MediatR`, applying it for `controller-from-service` decoupling would be a best fit.

-Using `MediatR` for `controller-from-service` decoupling helps us keep web application endpoints clean from any logic

-Example of a controller before using `MediatR`
+Following is an example of having business logic inside a controller, which mixes exposer logic with business logic.

 ```C#
 [ApiController]
 [Route("api/[controller]")]